Bird Stabilization and Rehab

 Before you do anything else, take ten seconds to look at the bird without touching it.
 A scared bird is alert, tries to escape, holds its body upright, and responds to your presence.
 That bird needs calm containment and quiet time.
 A medically distressed bird is something different, and it needs professional help fast, not just a dark box.

-Look for these red flags that tell you this is a medical situation, not just fear:
+Look for these red flags that tell you this is a medical situation, not just fear: Severe difficulty breathing, including open-mouth breathing and gasping with a gaped mouth, is one of the emergency warning signs to treat as a medical situation right away.

 • Open-mouth breathing, gasping, or panting (not from heat or recent exertion)